-Yet, truly great leaders work well with this ambiguity and even thrive on it, quickly breaking out of their comfort zone – if they were ever in one! – and developing new paths forward.
+Yet, some people work well with this ambiguity and even thrive on it, quickly breaking out of their comfort zone (if they were ever in one!) and developing new paths forward.

 Ever wonder how they do that?

-Would it surprise you to learn that the most successful leaders draw more from their experiences in the past than spending time thinking up new creative ways to achieve success?
+Would it surprise you to learn that the most successful people draw more from their experiences in the past than spending time thinking up new creative ways to achieve success?